cyberbotics/webots-doc/reference/supervisor.md

 is running in real-time, or in fast mode with or without the graphical renderings.
 The macros described in the [table](#simulation-modes) are matching with the return value of this function.
-The value returned by this function is updated during the previous function call of the `wb_robot_init` or of the `wb_robot_step` functions.
+The value returned by this function is updated during the previous function call of the `wb_robot_init` or `wb_robot_step` functions.

 The `wb_supervisor_simulation_set_mode` function allows to set the simulation